Dear readers of ADxS.org, please forgive the disruption.

 5.2.
 Post-traumatic stress disorder (PTSD)

-• In post-traumatic stress disorder, phenotypically different stress responses to the same traumatization are reported.76
+• In post-traumatic stress disorder, phenotypically different stress reactions to one and the same traumatization are reported.76

 More on the different cortisol stress responses in ADHD-HI and ADHD-I: